valeoai/bravo_challenge/README.md

 ## 1. General rules

+1. The task is semantic segmentation with pixel-wise evaluation performed on the 19 semantic classes of Cityscapes.
-1. Models in each track must be trained using only the datasets allowed for that track.
+2. Models in each track must be trained using only the datasets allowed for that track.
-2. Employing generative models for synthetic data augmentation is strictly forbidden.
+3. Employing generative models for data augmentation is strictly forbidden.
-3. All results must be reproducible.
+4. All results must be reproducible.
 Participants must submit a white paper containing comprehensive technical details alongside their results.
 Participants must make models and inference code accessible.
-4. Evaluation will consider the 19 classes of Cityscapes (see below).
+5. Evaluation will consider the 19 classes of Cityscapes (see below).
+6. Teams must register a single account for submitting to the evaluation server.
+An organization (e.g. a University) may have several teams with independent accounts only if the teams are not cooperating on the challenge.

 ## 2. The BRAVO Benchmark Dataset